 We’ll be following up next week with important information about the scope of social enterprises, how they’re shaping our future, and where our organisation fits.

 Workpower is a social enterprise that provides meaningful employment for people with disability.
-We do so through our seven separate social enterprise businesses across a number of industries.
+We do so through our six separate social enterprise businesses across a number of industries.
 For more information, take at look at Our Services and contact us at 1800 610 665.